worldpeaceenginelabs/1-MEGABYTE-INFINITY-STORE/README.md

 Use-case dependant we also dont need 3333 backups for each application, feature or community.<br>
 And you dont want to have that knitting forum data chunks on your storage, because its not valueable to you.<br>
 <br>
-If it comes to distributing anything else then the webapps basic assets, i (as a user) want to decide myself, what i am using my storage for.<br>
+##### If it comes to distributing anything else then the webapps basic assets, i (as a user) want to decide myself, what i am using my storage for.<br><br>
-A combination from multiple 1 Megabyte Stores and a logic of .get().on(data) subscriptions, and file-splitting could get us there.<br>
+A combination from multiple 1 Megabyte Stores and a logic of .get().on(data) subscriptions, and maybe file-splitting could get us there.<br>

 Notice: A subscription of a graphics community would then sure take more space in an X Megabyte Store, than the subscription of a travel blog for instance.